edu1006/diff-numbers/README.md

 This project is a simple REST application to manager two list of numbers (left, right).

-The application has three endpoints:
+The application has five endpoints:

     POST at /v1/diff/{id}/left  - which should save a new number for post with passed {id} in left list POST at /v1/diff/{id}/right - which should save a new number for post with passed {id} in right list